rbeeli/SPSCQueue.jl/README.md

 ![](https://img.shields.io/badge/Version-beta-blue)

-A fast single-producer, single-consumer queue implementation in pure Julia.
+A fast lock-free single-producer, single-consumer queue implementation in pure Julia.

 The SPSC queue allows to push variable-sized binary messages into a queue from one thread, and pop them from another thread.
 The queue is lock-free and uses a circular buffer to store the messages.